Submitty/submitty.github.io/_docs/sysadmin/installation.md

    su postgres -c "psql -c \"CREATE ROLE hsdbu WITH SUPERUSER CREATEDB CREATEROLE LOGIN PASSWORD 'PASSWORD'\""
    ```

-   and then the DB User would be `hsdbu` and the DB Passwor would be whatever you set.
+   and then the DB User would be `hsdbu` and the DB Password would be whatever you set.

    Do not enable debugging unless you are developing code on a non-production
    machine.